iAbadia/Volatility-Plugin-Tutorial/README.md

             for task in data:
                 outfd.write("{!s}\n".format(str(task)))

-Important thigs here:
+Important things here:

  - `''' My plugin'''`: This docstring will be written when calling your plugin with `-h` (or `--help`)
  - `def calculate(self)`: Here is where we do the real work, the returned data will be passed as `data` to `render_text`.
 What we are doing is getting a list with all the running processes in the given memory dump's address space and return it. `render_text` will iterate over that list and print whatever `str(task)` returns (It happens to be the virtual offset of the process' _EPROCESS internal structure, but that's not important right now).
- - `self._config`: This is the cofigiguration object built for a single specific run of Volatility, it identifies the given memory dump's address space.
+ - `self._config`: This is the configuration object built for a single specific run of Volatility, it identifies the given memory dump's address space.
 It also contains other data such as passed arguments.

 Now you can run it and see what it prints: